-Testosterone and Fierceness24 Jun 2015, Posted by Kate's Blog in
+Testosterone and Fierceness24 Jun 2015, Posted by Aria's Blog in

 I’ve been feeling a ferociousness emerging recently.

 It feels a bit dangerous sometimes but I’m keen to keep pushing forward with it.

 I’ve been swearing more than usual.
 Directly and forcefully in response to some outrageous behaviour I’ve seen.
 Usually I’m more collected than that.
 But it feels liberating to be more raw and dirty when the situation calls for it.

 I think that some people who’ve witnessed me have probably been disapproving.
 There’s certainly a part of me that wants to be looked upon favourably so that definitely feels uncomfortable.
 But again, I feel to push on.
 Being nice and respectable all the time binds up so much good energy.